Zloy/microservice-base/examples/new-words/design notes.md

 It handles requests from Learner plugin.
 All request data are in JSON form.
 Here `/w` stands for words.

-    GET  /w - gets the full list of collected words no matter if the are learned or not GET  /w/unfamiliar - gets the list of not yet learned words POST /w/<some word> - saves a word info provided in the request body PUT  /w/<some word>/learned - marks a word as learned
+    GET    /w - - gets the list of words
+    POST   /w/<some word> - add the word info provided in the request body DELETE /w/<some word> - remove the word